jroes/goth/README.md

 the-box user sign in, sign up, and sign out functionality to kick off building your web app.

+## Disclaimer
+Not ready for production yet!
+Use at your own risk.
+File bugs, pitch in, etc.

 ## Installation
 ```
 go get github.com/jroes/goth